Use BGP Timers and BFD to Speed Up BGP Convergence

 Checking the Convergence Time

-• Log into R2 and enable debugging/logging of BGP updates (example: Cisco IOS) or monitoring of IP routing table (example: Arista EOS event monitor).
-You’ll have to inspect the BGP table on R2 every few seconds if your platform does not have similar functionality.
+- Log into R2 and enable debugging/logging of BGP updates (example: Cisco IOS) or monitoring of the IP routing table (example: Arista EOS event monitor).
+If your platform does not have similar functionality, you’ll have to inspect the BGP table on R2 every few seconds.

 Note